Neoj1sec142/Java-etc/sect1/basicOps/base-ops/readme.md

 * && (Logical AND) - returns tru if both the operands are true
 * || (Logical OR) - returns true if either of operands are true
 * !
 (Logical NOT) - reutnr true if the operand is false(compliments the operand)

+### Shortcuts for operators:
+* += - adds the right operand to the left nad assigns results to left operand
+* -= - subtracts the right from the left and stores the res in the left
+* *= - multiplies the right with the left and res to the left
+* /= - divides the left by the right and stores the res in the left
+* %= - divides left by right and returns the remainder to the left

+### Increment and decrement:
+* ++ = add one
+* -- = minus one
+- the both have two names prefix and postfix
+* Prefix: the increment and decrement unary operators appear before the operand, while using the prefix form we first update the value of the operand, and then we use the new value in te expression EX ++num
+* Postfix: the operators appear after the operand.
+While using the postfix form we
+        first use the value of the the operand in the expression an then update it.
+        EX num++